zecellomaster/the-projection-room/README.md

 ### A Closer Look
 <iframe width="500" height="371" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRsb4OQeyJBX2P0Od5zN1-S6EGaB4ChjwERt_hbjkp9ck_4XTCZx_SgDzaDxgietocK2hPAtlgFdS6d/pubhtml?gid=160042951&amp;single=true&amp;widget=true&amp;headers=false"></iframe>
 Highlighted bold states are battleground races.
 Note that the margin of victory is negative if Biden leads and positive if Trump leads.
+Note that Nebraska and Maine use a [slightly different system](https://www.270towin.com/content/split-electoral-votes-maine-and-nebraska/) to allocate electors than winner-take-all, so the statewide vote for both is denoted with a (S) while the congressional districts are labeled individually.

 ## Senate Forecast
 Coming Soon!